sigasi/sigasi_insights/content/vscode/faq.md

 Before obtaining the server logs it's best to enable debug logging.
 For more detailed logging, open the settings and change **Sigasi > Server > Log: Level** to **debug**.

+The location of the server logs depends on your OS.

+* On Linux, the logs are below `~/.config/Code/logs`
-The server logs are in `~/.config/Code/logs/[datetime]/exthost1/output_logging_[datetime]/[N]-Sigasi.log`.
+* On Windows, the logs are in `%AppData%\Code\logs`

+Then find `[datetime]/window[1]/exthost/output_logging_[datetime]/[0-9]-Sigasi{Tracing}.log`.
-* For each occurrence of `[datetime]`, choose the most recent directory available
+For each occurrence of `[datetime]`, choose the most recent directory available.

-* `N` depends on the number of extensions present
+We recommend to open the `exthost` folder using the command **Developer: Open Extension Logs Folder**.

-**Note**: these logs contain file names from your project so only send them to us if you're allowed to do so.
+**Note**: These logs contain file names from your project so only send them to us if you're allowed to do so.

-## Semantic Coloring
+## Semantic Highlighting

-The Sigasi extension supports semantic coloring, however, some VS Code themes might not support it yet.
+The Sigasi extension supports semantic highlighting, however, some VS Code themes might not support it yet.
+Be sure to use the default VS Code themes if you're missing this feature.

-* In a theme that supports semantic coloring, you'll see that e.g. `port`, `signal`, and `type` names have a color that is different from the language keywords.
+* In a theme that supports semantic highlighting, you'll see that e.g. `port`, `signal`, and `type` names have a color that is different from the language keywords.
-{{< figure src="/img/faq/supported_semantic_coloring.png" link="/img/faq/supported_semantic_coloring.png" alt="Find/Replace dialog" width="600" >}}
+{{< figure src="/img/vscode/supported_semantic_highlighting.png" link="/img/vscode/supported_semantic_highlighting.png" alt="Supported semantic highlighting" width="600" >}}
-* In a theme that does not support semantic coloring, names like those of a `port`, `signal`, or `type` will have the default text color.
+* In a theme that does not support semantic highlighting, names like those of a `port`, `signal`, or `type` will have the default text color.
-{{< figure src="/img/faq/unsupported_semantic_coloring.png" link="/img/faq/unsupported_semantic_coloring.png" alt="Find/Replace dialog" width="600" >}}
+{{< figure src="/img/vscode/unsupported_semantic_highlighting.png" link="/img/vscode/unsupported_semantic_highlighting.png" alt="Unsupported semantic highlighting" width="600" >}}

-## User Defined Code Snippets
+## User-Defined Code Snippets

-VS Code supports user defined code snippets as explained [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+VS Code supports user-defined code snippets as explained [here](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
 To add snippets yourself, follow the steps below.

 The Sigasi extension currently contains only two snippets: one for `entity` and one for `module`.

 * Open the _Command Palette_ (**Ctrl+Shift+P**) and type **Snippets**
-* Select **Preferences: Configure User Snippets**
+* Select **Snippets: Configure User Snippets**
 * Type **vhdl** or **systemverilog** to open the corresponding _JSON_ file where you can add your snippet like the examples below.

 ### VHDL Snippet Example